 Master of Science and Master of Engineering (non-B.S./M.S.)

 A maximum of 9 credits may be accepted as transfer credits towards an M.S. or M.E. degree.
-Transfer credits must be approved by the student’s department, the Associate Dean for Graduate Academics, and the Office of the Registrar.
+Transfer credits must be approved by the student’s department, the Vice Dean for Graduate Academics, and the Office of the Registrar.
 Courses that have been counted towards an awarded undergraduate or graduate degree, whether taken at NYU or another institution, may not be transferred toward a master’s degree at the NYU Tandon School of Engineering.
 Credits submitted for consideration must be: 1) from accredited institutions; 2) consistent with NYU Tandon School of Engineering’s residency requirements; 3) completed with grades B or better; 4) consistent with the curriculum in which the student is registered; 5) taken after receipt of a bachelor’s degree, with the exception of NYU undergraduate students (See section: Transfer Policy Exceptions: NYU Undergraduate Students).
 Theses, projects and guided studies or readings courses cannot be transferred.

 Doctor of Philosophy